Veteran 10-year-old Ihtsahymn entered the...

-2018 The Everest is the world's richest turf race in the world with $13 million in prize money on offer for the Royal Randwick feature run on the second Saturday of October.
+The Everest 2020 is the world's richest turf race in the world with $15 million in prize money on offer for the Royal Randwick feature run on the same Saturday as Melbourne's Caulfield Cup.

 The Everest News

-The The Everest is the richest turf race in the world with $13 million in prize money on offer, up from $10 million, in the restricted Royal Randwick event run annually on the second Saturday of October as the new highlight of the Sydney Spring Racing Carnival.
+The The Everest is the richest turf race in the world with $15 million in prize money now on offer in the restricted Royal Randwick event run annually on a Saturday in October as the new highlight of the Sydney Spring Racing Carnival.

 Racing NSW announced the inaugural edition of The Everest would take place in 2017 as Sydney look to compete for the racing community and punters’ attention with the Melbourne Spring Racing Carnival and the event proved a huge success.